TristanPieters/TristanPieters/README.md

 - 👋 Hi, I’m @TristanPieters
 - 👀 I’m interested in design, security and development
-- 🌱 I’m currently learning B.Sc.
+- 🌱 I’m currently studying B.Sc.
 I.T at North-West University
 - 💞️ I’m looking to collaborate on any new project ideas and willing to learn
 - 📫 How to reach me; e-mail : tristanpieters@gmail.com